Clarkson-Accountability-Transparency/gBiasRoadblocks/Shamela/README.md

 - Auto Installation:

-  The `Makefile` will automatically install all the system and python requirements and all bash scripts, but running the installation commands first seems wise.
-To do so, use the `make` command or run the bash script directly.
+  The `Makefile` will automatically install all the system and python requirements and bash scripts, but running the installation commands first seems wise.
+To do so, you can use the `make` command or run the bash script directly.

   ```bash
   make install